 Our guide features brands like Weber, Char-Broil, Z Grills, Traeger Grills, Lynx and Kamodo Joe, and there's something for every budget out there too.
-For more summer essentials, check out the best fire pits.
+For more outdoor living essentials, check out our guides to the best fire pits and the best outdoor furniture.
 For the best grills of 2021, keep reading.

 Weber is a solid brand in the grilling scene and it’s not hard to see why.
 Not only is it pretty affordable, but this Weber is equipped with all the accessories and features you need to cook for big and small parties.